ROCm/omniperf/docs/what-is-omniperf.rst

 .. meta::
-   :description: What is Omniperf?
+   :description: What is ROCm Compute Profiler?
-   :keywords: Omniperf, ROCm, profiler, tool, Instinct, accelerator, AMD
+   :keywords: ROCm Compute Profiler, ROCm, profiler, tool, Instinct, accelerator, AMD

 *****************
-What is Omniperf?
+What is ROCm Compute Profiler?
 *****************

-Omniperf is a kernel-level profiling tool for machine learning and high performance computing (HPC) workloads running on AMD Instinct™ accelerators.
+ROCm Compute Profiler is a kernel-level profiling tool for machine learning and high performance computing (HPC) workloads running on AMD Instinct™ accelerators.

 AMD Instinct MI-series accelerators are data center-class GPUs designed for compute and have some graphics capabilities disabled or removed.
-Omniperf primarily targets use with
+ROCm Compute Profiler primarily targets use with
 :doc:`accelerators in the MI300, MI200, and MI100 families <rocm:conceptual/gpu-arch>`.
 Development is in progress to support Radeon™ (RDNA) GPUs.

-Omniperf is built on top of :doc:`ROCProfiler <rocprofiler:rocprofv1>` to monitor hardware performance counters.
+ROCm Compute Profiler is built on top of :doc:`ROCProfiler <rocprofiler:rocprofv1>` to monitor hardware performance counters.

 .. _high-level-design:

-High-level design of Omniperf
+High-level design of ROCm Compute Profiler
 =============================

-The architecture of Omniperf consists of three major components shown in the following diagram.
+The architecture of ROCm Compute Profiler consists of three major components shown in the following diagram.

-Core Omniperf profiler
+Core ROCm Compute Profiler profiler
 ----------------------

 Acquires raw performance counters via application replay using ``rocprof``.